2001 Gujarat earthquake: Damage and casualties

 The United States Geological Survey's PAGER-CAT catalog reported 20,023 fatalities.
 Additionally, 166,836 injuries were recorded, a total of 28 million people across Gujarat were affected, and 442 villages lost at least 70% of houses.
 In Kutch District, 90% of homes were damaged or destroyed, with 24% of the housing stock affected overall in Gujarat; most affected buildings were non-engineered, unreinforced stonemasonry, although many reinforced concrete buildings also collapsed.
 Water outages were widespread due to liquefaction and soil compaction, with many pumping stations and two water towers collapsing in the affected area.
 However, damage to highways and bridges was relatively minor.
+Economic losses amounted to USD10 billion.

 Bhuj, one of the closest cities to the epicenter, was devastated, with roughly 10,000 people killed and 95% of buildings destroyed or uninhabitable after the quake; 38,653 homes partially or fully collapsed in the city.
 The quake also destroyed eight schools, two hospitals and 4 km of road in Bhuj, and partly destroyed the historic Swaminarayan temple and historic forts, Prag Mahal and Aina Mahal.
 The Indian National Trust for Arts and Cultural Heritage (INTACH) inspected more than 250 heritage buildings in Kutch and Saurashtra and found that about 40% of them either collapsed or were seriously damaged; only 10% were undamaged.
 Bhuj's district hospital collapsed, killing about 193 people inside, while at the city's main telephone exchange building, 50% of its walls collapsed, damaging interior electrical controls and resulting in many casualties.